Financing Available! We have financing options available for your next project. Learn more →

 In the field, builders often say "concrete footer" or concrete footing as interchangeable terms.
 Homeowners may hear both names for the same piece of the foundation system.

-Durability and strength matter: a Concrete Footer Townsend TN is built to handle weather and help reduce long-term movement.
-The right footing size depends on soil, load, and local code, not on guesswork.
-The next section covers the basics of footing sizing.
+Durability and strength matter: a Concrete Footer Townsend TN resist weather and reduce long-term movement.
+How big a footing should be depends on soil, load, and local code—not guesswork.
+The next section explains sizing basics.

 Soil bearing capacity affects width